8 Foods You Should Avoid if You Have Hypertension

 Just one serving of bread has up to 230 mg of sodium, or in other words, 15% of the daily recommended amount for your body.

-The problem is made worse by the refined flours in bread; if overconsumed, it leads to weight gain, diabetes, and uncontrollable high blood pressure.
+The problem is made worse by the refined flours in bread; if over-consumed, it leads to weight gain, diabetes, and uncontrollably high blood pressure.
+This is one of the main foods to avoid if you have hypertension.

 2. Caffeinated beverages